SannDag/springboot-course-apirest/README.md

 The course focuses on API development and API consumption.

 ## Notes:
-The exercises are separated in folders.
+The exercises are separated in folders. (todocode -> src -> main -> java).

 Inside each main folder, you will find the exercise announcement.